cdent/gabbi/docs/source/index.rst

 for both humans (as tools for learning, improving and developing APIs) and automated CI systems.

-Extended functionality, such as the use of jsonpath to query response bodies and reuse the prior response data in the current request, exists to make it easier to test relatively complex JSON-driven APIs, even those bold enough to lay claim to being fully RESTful with
+Extended functionality, such as the use of `JSONPath`_ to query response bodies and reuse the prior response data in the current request, exists to make it easier to test relatively complex JSON-driven APIs, even those bold enough to lay claim to being fully RESTful with